Muskogee Phoenix

 The Muskogee Phoenix is a daily newspaper published in Muskogee, Oklahoma, United States, covering several counties of northeastern Oklahoma.
-It is owned by Community Newspaper Holdings Inc. The paper is printed five days a week (Tuesday-Saturday), while digital access is available 7 days a week.
+It is owned by CNHI.
+The paper is printed five days a week (Tuesday-Saturday), while digital access is available 7 days a week.

 The Phoenix was founded in February 1888, when Oklahoma was still a territory.

 From 1980 through 1986, Marjorie Paxson was publisher.